public-key-cryptography/public-key-editor/README.md

-	gram becomes unresponsive or the wifi loses its connection it will end the program in a few seconds so the user doesn't have to close the terminal or open the System monitor to find and terminate the process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded da- ta with a base-16 separator to make it base-64; the public key ciphers were rearranged; errors in the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; the SavedEmails
+	gram becomes unresponsive or the wifi loses its connection it will end the program in a few seconds so the user doesn't have to close the terminal or open the System monitor to find and terminate the process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded da- ta with a base-16 separator to make it base 64; the public key ciphers were rearranged; errors in the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; the SavedEmails